kubedb/docs/docs/guides/proxysql/private-registry/using-private-registry.md

 # Deploy ProxySQL from private Docker registry

-KubeDB operator supports using private Docker registry.
+KubeDB operator supports using a private Docker registry.
 This tutorial will show you how to use KubeDB to run ProxySQL using private Docker images.

 ## Before You Begin